top of page

 🧠 Principles of Positive Socialisation

-Before diving into techniques, it’s important to understand the golden rules:
+Before diving into practical techniques, it's important to understand the golden rules of socialisation:

 Never force interactions.
 If your puppy seems unsure, let them observe from a distance until they feel more confident.
 Always respect their emotional state.

 Use treats, toys, or praise to build positive associations with new stimuli.
-If your puppy sees a noisy bus and gets a piece of chicken, that bus now equals good things.
+For instance, if your puppy sees a noisy bus, and you offer a piece of chicken, that bus will become associated with good things.

-Socialisation isn’t about flooding your puppy with stimuli.
-It’s about quality, not quantity.
-A five-minute positive exposure is far more effective than a stressful hour.
+Socialisation isn’t about overwhelming your puppy with stimuli.
+Instead, focus on quality, not quantity.
+A five-minute positive exposure is much more effective than a stressful hour.

-Introduce your puppy to different types of people (kids, adults, people in hats), surfaces (carpet, grass, gravel), and environments (busy streets, parks, quiet trails)—but not all at once.
+Introduce your puppy to various types of people (kids, adults, people in hats), surfaces (carpet, grass, gravel), and environments (busy streets, parks, quiet trails)—but do this gradually, not all at once.

 🎯 Positive Socialisation Techniques That Work

-Here are proven ways to help your puppy grow into a confident, adaptable dog:
+Here are proven strategies to help your puppy grow into a confident, adaptable dog:

 1. 🧍♂️ Controlled People-Watching